Open your Traditional IRA today!

 The Traditional IRA, often called a Rollover IRA, can be used by anyone who earns or whose filing-jointly spouse earns “taxable compensation,” until age 72.
 The Traditional IRA is widely known for its tax advantages, as the account owner does not pay taxes upfront, and the contributions can be tax deductible.
 There are no income limits on who is eligible to enroll in a Traditional IRA, but not everyone can potentially receive a tax deduction.
 All growth within the account is tax deferred but you must pay taxes upon distribution.
 You can take distributions at any time, however, a 10% penalty is applied if you take a distribution before you are 59 1/2.
 Age 59 1/2, distributions are penalty free but taxed as current income.
 You also must begin taking RMDs, or required minimum distributions, at age 72 and can no longer make contributions.
-In 2017 & 2018, the contribution limit for the Traditional IRA is $5,500 and also allows for a $1,000 “catch-up” for those over the age of 50.
+In 2020, the contribution limit for the Traditional IRA is $6,000 and also allows for a $1,000 “catch-up” for those over the age of 50.

 Answers to some of the most frequently asked investing questions (FAQs) about Traditional IRAs

 Can I buy real estate with a Traditional IRA?

 Buying real estate with an IRA or a solo 401k certainly can be done!
 You just need to find a custodian that will hold non-traditional or ‘alternative’ investments.

 Can I use a Traditional IRA to buy a house?